PKief/vscode-markdown-checkbox/README.md

 ### 0.0.1 - 0.0.3

 Initial release of the extension with the following features:
-- Add checkbox
+- add checkboxes
-- mark checkbox as done / undone
+- mark checkboxes as done / undone
-- add commands to keybindings
+- commands for keybinding
-- add commands to context menu
+- commands in the context menu

 ### 0.0.4